-Doctors of Medicine: Doctors of Osteopathy: West Virginia Board of Medicine State of West Virginia Board of Osteopathy 101 Dee Drive Charleston, WV 25311 334 Penco Road (304) 348-2921 or (304) 558-2921 Weirton, WV 26062
+Doctors of Medicine: West Virginia Board of 101 Dee Drive Charleston, WV 25311 (304) 348-2921 or (304) 558Doctors of State of West Board of 334 Penco Road Weirton, WV

 VACATION POLICY- DEPARTMENT OF SURGERY

 The American Board of Surgery now requires all vacation, meeting and interview days be recorded on the application for the qualifying exam.
 A minimum of 48 weeks of full time surgical experience is required per residency year.